Fnbo Direct vs. Wells Fargo

 Strengths

-• Wells Fargo has branches and ATMs in 36 states and Washington, D.C.
+• Wells Fargo has a large branch network across 36 states and Washington, D.C.

 Potential Drawbacks

 FNBO Direct yields $295 more than Wells Fargo on a $10,000 balance after one year.
-FNBO Direct pays $300, while Wells Fargo pays $5 (with an effective APY of 0.05%) - an APY advantage for FNBO Direct.
+FNBO Direct pays $300, while Wells Fargo pays $5 - an APY advantage for FNBO Direct.

 → In addition, Wells Fargo also offers 0.01% APY for the Way2Save Savings account.